 The Islamic heritage of Italy

-Italy is famous for delicious food, history and remarkable art.
+Italy is famous for delicious food, rich history and remarkable art.
 It also possesses more World Heritage Sites than any other country in the world and is home to priceless ancient monuments amidst its dreamy landscapes, mesmerising coasts and enchanting mountains.
 As the seat of Christianity, it is difficult to imagine the Islamic influences on Italy, but if you know where to look, you will be led to a cave full of Islamic treasures.
 Italy's geopolitical position in relation to the Muslim world makes it impossible to imagine an Italy without ties to Islam.

 The Arab Raid on Rome